MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 Let's define `GT100K` to check if an employee's salary is greater than 100K.
-The output of this query is also labeled.
+The output of this query component is also labeled.

     GT100K =
         :gt100k =>